What separates us from the others?

 - All crew and guide services including kayaks (a selection of double or single)

-*Single Supplement: If you are a single traveler willing to share a cabin and we are unable to match you with a roommate you will not be charged a single supplement.
-If you want to guarantee a private cabin, single supplement charges will apply.
+*Single Supplement: If you are a single traveler willing to share a cabin and hotel and we are unable to match you with a roommate you will not be charged a single supplement.
+If you want to guarantee a private cabin and hotel room, a 60% single supplement charge will apply.

-NOT included: Airfare to Alaska, trip cancellation or delay insurance, and gratuities for the crew (the captain does not accept gratuities).
+NOT included: Airfare to/from Alaska, trip cancellation or delay insurance, transfer to/from airport and Anchorage accommodations (~12 min taxi ride), dinner when not on board the vessel (day of arrival to Anchorage, and last day of voyage), and gratuities for the crew (the captain does not accept gratuities).

-Your Discovery crew firmly believes that a gratuity is not required nor expected, but rather, earned.
-Gratuity amounts for the crew are certainly a matter of personal preference, but approximately 5% of the ticket price for the crew as a whole seems to be the norm.
+Your Discovery crew firmly believes that a gratuity is not required nor expected, but rather earned.
+Gratuity amounts for the crew are certainly a matter of personal preference, but approximately 5% of the ticket price for the crew (chef plus 2 guides) as a whole seems to be the norm.
 Gratuities may be given directly to the crew member(s) or to the captain with designated instructions.
+The Captain does not accept gratuity.

 What is your cancellation policy?